-Response of trout and salmon to restoration initiatives
+Response of Trout and Salmon to Restoration Initiatives

-This is an experiment headed up by K. Hunter (St. Francis Xavier University), in collaboration with Adopt A Stream, to examine long term changes of stream habitat and fish populations before and after restoration work.
-2020 marks the ninth year of this study where habitat evaluations and electrofishing are performed annually on control (natural state) and restored sites in several streams around Antigonish County.
-This project will provide valuable insight into the changes associated habitat restoration and future considerations to improve degraded habitat.
+Kris Hunter (St. Francis Xavier University, Atlantic Salmon Federation, Hunter Environmental Services), in collaboration with Adopt A Stream and DFO, has completed an eleven year study on stream habitat and fish populations before and after instream restoration work.
+This project will provide valuable insight into the changes associated with habitat restoration and future considerations to improve degraded habitat.